-Although you might think that soil shifting beneath your home’s foundation is nothing to worry about, you should definitely be aware of the damage it can cause.
+Although you might think that soil shifting beneath your home’s foundation is nothing to worry about, you should be aware of the damage it can cause.
 When the soil shifts beneath your concrete slab foundation, it can put excessive pressure on your pipes and result in them cracking or becoming disconnected.

 Since shifting soil can be what causes a slab leak, it’s also worth mentioning the toll that earthquakes can have on your home’s foundation.
 When the earth shifts during an earthquake, similar damage can happen to your pipes, leading to a sudden leak.

 When learning about the most common causes of slab leaks, you might be surprised to find out that acidic water can play a role in this problem occurring.
 If the water in your area is highly acidic, this can weaken and deteriorate your pipes over time, eventually leading to a leak.
 However, this isn’t the only water-related issue you should know about.
 If your water is too alkaline, or soft, it can also cause your pipes to weaken as time goes by.